There are two ways to connect to a CleanAir Access Point using Chanalyzer:

 In order to obtain a .ccf file that can be opened with Chanalyzer, follow these steps:

-- Under CleanAir Sensor Status, click the Spectrum Expert icon (which looks like a circle or, as we lovingly call it at MetaGeek, "the beachball").
+- Then click on the Spectrum Expert icon (which looks like a circle, as we longingly call it at MetaGeek, "the beachball").

-- Save the .ccf file, and double-click it or manually open it with Chanalyzer.
+- You can now save the .ccf file, and double click or manually open with Chanalyzer.